Chidananda1412/Advanced_Voice_Assistant/README.md

 5. **Email**
    - Say "email" to send an email.
+   - Here better if u use an app-password
+      - Go to manage Google account -> search for app password -> generate an app password for email app -> use app password in place of "USER_PASS"

 6. **Weather**
    - Say "weather" and provide a city name to get the weather information.